Congestive Heart Failure

 - Bi-ventricular pacemaker implantation: To regulate heart rhythm or help both sides of the heart contract at the same time

-- Cardioverter-defibrillator implantation: To regulate heart rhythm
+- Cardioverter-defibrillator implantation: To regulate heart rhythm and prevent sudden cardiac death

 - Coronary artery bypass surgery: To improve blood flow in patients with blocked coronary arteries